What is Croatia famous for?

 Sure there will be a couple of Thomas Edison fans saying otherwise but we all know I’m right here.
 Nikola Tesla was a serbian-american born in a small town called “Smiljan” in Croatia and oh boy did he create some pretty nifty things in his lifetime.

-Famous for making and discovering Alternating current, Tesla Coils, X-ray photography, Steam powered oscillating generator and many more inventions that haven’t seen the light of day and were only hinted and talked about by the man himself.
+Famous for making and discovering Alternating current, Tesla Coils, X-ray photography, Steam powered oscillating generator and many more inventions that haven’t seen the light of day and were only hinted and talked about by the man himself; like for example the so called “Death Beam” which could wipe out thousands of soldiers in one sweep, whilst people called it a “Death Beam”, Tesla himself believed it as a “Peace Beam”, which would foil enemy aircraft’s attacks.

-But moving on from the father of electricity we have Faust Vrančić, the inventor of the parachute (So he’s the person responsible for inspiring skydiving and having your adrenalin junky friend drag you into falling out of a plane 😉 ).
-Faust was born in Šibenik and even as a youth he was interested in science and not shortly after moved to Venice, where he attended schools, and then to Padua to join the University.
+But moving on from the father of electricity we have… Faust Vrančić, the inventor of the parachute (So he’s the person responsible for inspiring skydiving and having your adrenalin junky friend drag you into falling out of a plane 😉 ).
+Faust was born in Šibenik and even as a youth he was interested in science.
+Faust soon moved to Venice, where he attended schools, and then to Padua to join the University.

-But Faust wasn’t solely an inventory of the Parachute because in his notes he also inspired the creation of a wind turbine as stated in his book “Machinae Novae”.
+But Faust wasn’t solely an inventor of the Parachute because in his notes he also inspired the creation of a wind turbine as stated in his book “Machinae Novae”.
+Which helped today’s civilization evolve the concept, making wind turbines one of the best environmentally friendly energy generating sources.

 Now if we dive down to Roger Joseph Boscovich we are in for a treat. 🙂

-Roger Joseph Boscovich was a great Ragusan physicist, astronomer, mathematician, philosopher, diplomat, yeah you get the point, the man was smart.
-Roger produced a precursor of atomic theory and made many contributions to astronomy, including how to determine the equator of a planet by three observations of the surface.
+Roger Joseph was a great Ragusan physicist, astronomer, mathematician, philosopher, diplomat, yeah you get the point, the man was smart.
+Roger produced a precursor of atomic theory and made many contributions to astronomy.
+Including one on how to determine the equator of a planet by three observations of the surface.
 Roger was born on 18th of May 1711 in Ragusa.

 We talked shortly about some of the products that made up to become inventions like the tie.
-But that’s far from being the only product Croatia has up it’s sleeve 🙂
+But that’s far from being the only product Croatia has up it’s sleeve.
+Some products even being used across the world, not just Croatia. 🙂

 See other blog posts like: